Games & Quizzes

 synthetic resin which is polymer of propylene, used chiefly for films.

 situated on or near outside.
-Beyond the limits or edges of some place, thing. external side or surface. situated beyond boundaries of.
+Beyond the limits or edges of some place, thing.
+Area around or near something, such as a building.
+Beyond the limits or edges of some place, thing.

 A state in the northern US, bordered on the west, north, and east by Lakes Michigan, Superior, Huron, and Erie; population 10,003,422 (est. 2008); capital, Lansing.
 It was acquired from Britain by the US in 1783, becoming the 26th state in 1837..